 I landed in Sydney International Airport with a mixture of excitement and nervousness, but ready to begin my nine month adventure “down under”.
 Nonetheless I was ready to make the most out of my young adult life in another country, thousands of miles from home and my comfort zone.

-Since I chose to do the independent program (no job lined up prior to arrival), I had to call in every week to a temp agency for work.
-There is no guaranteed job!
 I was on a tight budget at first so I could survive paying my rent, eating and the occasional bar/social run.
-Through the temp agency I eventually got a steady job for three months, which was fantastic because I had an income every week.
+Through the program I got a steady job for three months, which was fantastic because I had an income every week.
 Working also helped me save for traveling.

 Most importantly, I would recommend bringing more money than what is suggested.
 The money goes so quickly.
 You want to allow yourself to have some cushion room when it comes to how you are spending your money.